ttlion/sdtDBNsGUI/README.md

 - **Scoring Function:** Log-Likelihood (LL)
 - **Stationary sdtDBN?:** yes
 - **File to save the learned sdtDBN:** exampleFile.txt
-- **Files with restrictions:** all 6 fields left without file, not using restrictions in the network learned.
+- **Files with restrictions:** all 6 fields left without file, not using restrictions in the network learned

 The output would be: